Where Is the Love?: Music video

-The music video for "Where Is the Love?" was shot in East Los Angeles and features the Black Eyed Peas and various other people, including various young children, asking the world where the love really is.
-In the video, will.i.am and Taboo act as a soul music road duo who use music to tell people what is wrong with the world, Fergie appears as a peacemaker who places stickers with question marks on them all over the place to ask people where the love is in the world, and apl.de.ap is a criminal who is arrested for using criminal offences to tell people the truth.
+The music video for "Where Is the Love?" was shot in East Los Angeles and was directed by member will.i.am.
+It features the Black Eyed Peas and various other people, including various young children, asking the world where the love really is.
+In the video, will.i.am and Taboo act as a soul music road duo who use music to tell people what is wrong with the world, Fergie appears as a peacemaker who places stickers with question marks on them all over the place to ask people where the love is in the world, and apl.de.ap is a criminal who is arrested for using criminal offenses to tell people the truth.
 Justin Timberlake does not appear in the video, as he was promoting his album Justified at the time, though several different people are seen mouthing his part.

-The video is similar to a 2002 British television advertisement for T-Mobile, in which a face of a young baby is presented in various forms around a large city, much like the question mark in this video.
-The Bon Jovi music video "Have a Nice Day" is also similar to both the advertisement and this video.

-The video features gameplay footage of the extremely graphic and controversial video game Postal 2, in which a group of young children are playing the game.
-This suggests that violence in the media and entertainment industry affects the morals of children.
-Near the beginning of the video, posters of the video game Grand Theft Auto: Vice City are shown.
+The video features posters from the 2002 video game Grand Theft Auto: Vice City, with the question mark symbol plastered over said posters in an apparent protest over the game's violent content.
+The video later shows gameplay footage from the controversial 2003 first-person shooter Postal 2, in which a group of young children are seen playing the game, suggesting that violence in the media and entertainment industry is a corrupting influence to the youth.
+Running with Scissors, creators of the Postal franchise, later claimed in a tweet in 2021 that they were paid for the use of the game's footage.
+As of April 2024 the YouTube video has accumulated more than one billion views.